Where to buy face masks: styles for all tastes and budgets

-Looking for a face mask?
+Looking to order a face mask?
 You're in the right place.
-Right now there's a shortage of face masks to order, but we've found places where they're still in stock.
-Read on for our list, plus where to buy alternative face coverings and, if you're really stuck, how to make your own.
+Everyone's scrabbling to get their hands on one, and – in the US especially – plenty of brands have responded by shifting their usual production line to include face masks in response to the COVID-19 crisis.
+We've rounded up the best places to order a face mask right now.

-Why would you want to buy a face mask?
-The CDC is now instructing everyone to wear a cloth face covering when they have to go out in public.
-Although wearing a mask will not stop you from getting COVID-19, some believe that covering your mouth could help protect others if you're an unknowing carrier of the virus.
+Demand has shot up following the CDC's updated advice that everyone should wear a cloth face covering when they have to go out in public.
+Although wearing a mask will not stop you from getting COVID-19, covering your mouth could help protect others if you're an unknowing carrier of the virus.

 Face masks: Jump links

-If you do want to buy a face mask, read on.
-However, your first priorities should still be to staying in your home as much as possible, observe physical distancing rules, and use hand sanitiser or wash your hands properly and regularly.
+Wearing a mask does not mean you'll be protected from getting the virus.
+Your first priorities should still be to stay in your home as much as possible, observe physical distancing rules, and use hand sanitiser or wash your hands properly and regularly.

 Medical masks, including surgical and N95 masks, are in extremely short supply around the world right now.
 All official bodies agree that when it comes to the stock that is available, priority goes to healthcare workers.